 The tomb mound itself adds yet another uniqueness compared to most other Ming tombs.

 Normally the tomb mound of Ming mausoleums has a slight convex shape and is bare save for being overgrown by trees and other vegetation.
 At Deling however an additional, large "Precious Top" has been added on top of and in the center of the earth mound.
 It is a circular earth-filled mound supported by a brick wall.

 Outside and Southeast of the front gate used to be two distinct and separate walled compounds.
 The northern one was the sacrificial kitchen containing two store houses, a divine kitchen and a slaughter house.
 The southern compound was the ceremonial offices containing an office and a resting room for officials.

 These compounds are long gone and the farmers have reclaimed them for growing crops.

-The Tianqi emperor was entombed in Deling in 1627 and was joined by his empress Wang in 1644, 18 years later.
+The Tianqi emperor was entombed in Deling in 1627 and was joined by his empress Zhang in 1644, 18 years later.